-At the village board meeting Monday, two members of the Lake Zurich Fire Department were presented with a Save-a-Life Award for rescuing a man with the assistance of a thermal-imaging camera during a fire on December 21, 2011.
+At the village board meeting Monday, two members of the Lake Zurich Fire Department were presented with a Save-a-Life Award for

 The award was presented to Lieutenant Rick Johnson and Firefighter/Paramedic Jason Henriksen by Joe Landowski of Bullard Company, the Kentucky-based supplier of thermal-imaging technology to the Lake Zurich Fire Department.